How to Ask for a Testimonial: 4 Ways That Really Work (Plus Best Practices)

 If you're looking for the easiest way to start asking customers for testimonials, the Getsitecontrol contact or survey popups can have you up-and-running with targeted in-app testimonial request forms in minutes.

-Begin your free trial today and start gathering testimonials from your happy customers.
+Create a free account today and start gathering testimonials from your happy customers.

 Colin Newcomer is a freelance writer with a background in SEO and affiliate marketing.
 He helps clients grow their web visibility by writing primarily about WordPress and digital marketing.